elexis/elexis-server/products/es.core.product.runtime/Readme.md

 `20:26:59.350 ERROR i.e.s.c.c.e.i.ElexisEntityManager - System locale [de_CH] does not match required database locale [null]`

-After you should be able to see the uptime of the elexis server, if you visit with your browser http://localhost:8380/services.
+After you should be able to see the uptime of the elexis server, if you visit with your browser http://localhost:8380/services/public/uptime.
 It should report something like `Uptime: 0 days, 0 hours, 0 min, 19 sec`

-Now you must install the FHIR REST feature by opening a telnet console via `telnet localhost 7234` and calling `es_p2 features install info.elexis.server.fhir.rest.core.feature.feature.group`
-Now it should be possible to visit with your browser URLs like http://localhost:8380/fhir/Patient?name=TestPatient, which should start a window containing something like
+It should be possible to visit with your browser URLs like http://localhost:8380/fhir/Patient?_filter=name%20co%20%22a%22, which should start a window containing something like

 ```
 This result is being rendered in HTML for easy viewing.
 You may access this content as Raw JSON or Raw XML, or view this content in HTML JSON or HTML XML.